ev3dev/ev3dev-lang-python/docs/rpyc.rst

 were local.
 Here are simple steps you need to follow in order to install and use RPyC with ev3dev:

 1. Install RPyC both on the EV3 and on your desktop PC.
-On the EV3 the following command should work:
+For the EV3, enter the following command at the command prompt (after you `connect with SSH`_):

    .. code-block:: shell

        sudo easy_install3 rpyc

    On the desktop PC, it really depends on your operating system.
-In case its some flavor of linux, you should be able to do
+In case it is some flavor of linux, you should be able to do

    .. code-block:: shell

        sudo pip3 install rpyc

-   In case its Windows, there is a win32 installer on the project's `sourceforge page`_.
+   In case it is Windows, there is a win32 installer on the project's `sourceforge page`_.
 Also, have a look at the `Download and Install`_ page on their site.